January 31, 1998: Mac clone-maker Power Computing goes out of business, having auctioned off its office supplies and computers.

 Apple CFO Fred Anderson worked out that the licensing strategy actually cost Cupertino money.
 The $50 fee Apple received for every clone Mac sold did not come close to recouping the revenue lost from people buying third-party Macs instead of pricier official ones.

 Ultimately, Steve Jobs’ return to Apple sounded the death knell of the clone Mac program.
 Jobs, who never liked the idea of licensing technology to “lesser” manufacturers, was keen to abandon the strategy.

 On August 5, 1997, Apple became locked in a standoff with Power Computing.
 Apple employed a smart bit of legal jiujitsu by introducing Mac OS 8 and then arguing that the licensing deal for third parties did not extend further than System 7.

 In the aftermath, on September 2, Apple agreed to acquire Power Computing’s customer list and Mac OS license for $100 million in AAPL stock and $10 million to cover all outstanding debts and costs.

 “Power Computing has pioneered direct marketing and sales in the Macintosh market, successfully building a $400 [million] business,” Jobs said, as quoted in Owen Linzmayer’s excellent (though now outdated) Apple Confidential 2.0.
 “We look forward to learning from their experience, and welcoming their customers back into the Apple family.”

 A new way to market Macs

 At the time of the clone-maker’s closure, The New York Times noted that Power Computing’s annual revenue had been headed toward $700 million.
 The company had “just agreed to purchase 150 acres in nearby Georgetown for a new, $28-million headquarters building.”
-Construction on this HQ stopped shortly after it began.
+Construction on this new Texas HQ stopped shortly after it began.